knowledge-learning/ehealthkd-2020/docs/pages/index.md

 However, make sure to download the [PDF guidelines](shared/eHealth-KD_2020_guidelines.pdf) since there are important details that your submission must comply with.

 ### How to cite the the challenge and the systems' working-notes
-In the following link you can find the preliminar bibtexts of the systems' working-notes [Click here](shared/eHealth-KD_2020_bibtexts.zip).
+In the following link you can find the [preliminar bibtexts of the systems' working-notes](shared/eHealth-KD_2020_bibtexts.zip).
 In addition, to cite the eHealth-Kd challenge you can use the following preliminar bibtext:

 ```bibtex
 @inproceedings{overview_ehealthkd2020,